Reid technique

-The Reid technique is a method of interrogation.
+The Reid technique is a method of interrogation after investigation and behavior analysis.
 The system was developed in the United States by John E. Reid in the 1950s.
 Reid was a polygraph expert and former Chicago police officer.
 The technique is known for creating a high pressure environment for the interviewee, followed by sympathy and offers of understanding and help, but only if a confession is forthcoming.
-Since its spread in the 1960s, it has been a mainstay of police procedure, especially in the United States.
+Since its spread in the 1970s, it has been widely used by police departments in the United States.

 Proponents of the Reid technique say it is useful in extracting information from otherwise unwilling suspects.
-Critics say the technique results in an unacceptably high rate of false confessions, especially from juveniles and the mentally impaired.
+Critics say the technique results in an unacceptably high rate of false confessions, especially from juveniles and people with mental impairments.
 Criticism has also been leveled in the opposite case—that against strong-willed interviewees, the technique causes them to stop talking and give no information whatsoever, rather than elicit lies that can be checked against for the guilty or exonerating details for the innocent.

 Background

+In 1931, the Wickersham Commission report, "Lawlessness in Law Enforcement", showed that violent forms of interrogation (known as the "third degree" after investigation and interview) were widespread but actually reduced crime-solving by causing false confessions.
+Involuntary alleged confessions had already been inadmissible in federal criminal trials since 1897 Bram v.
+United States.
+From 1936, interrogations causing obvious physical harm were ruled inadmissible by the US Supreme Court in Brown v.
+Mississippi.

+A number of manuals were developed based on deception rather than assault, such as by W. R. Kidd in 1940, Clarence D. Lee in 1953 and Arther and Caputo in 1959.
+The most influential was from the writings of Fred E. Inbau from 1942, entitled Lie Detection and Criminal Interrogation.
+For the third edition in 1953, Inbau invited John Reid as co-author, for a new section on so-called lie detector techniques, such as the "control question".

+Fred E. Inbau, a Northwestern University lawyer and criminologist, and John E. Reid, a law graduate who had worked in the Chicago Police Department, published other manuals together.
+Inbau had worked at the Scientific Crime Detection Laboratory (SCDL), which was set up in 1929 to better combat crime after the St. Valentine's Day Massacre.
+Inbau became SCDL's director after it was sold by Northwestern to the Chicago police in 1938, and he trained police officers and prosecutors.
+Both Leonard Keeler, inventor of polygraph technology, and John Reid set up polygraph training clinics in Chicago after working at the SCDL.